ddvega/rclone_sync/README.md

 ###### If directory exists in both your local folder and in your remote cloud folder

->contents will be synced either to your remote cloud or from your remote cloud
+>contents will be synced either to your remote cloud or from your remote cloud as long as directory names match

 ##### Please be careful when you are pushing to or pulling from your cloud.